asraparadise/asraparadise.github.io/_posts/2022-01-12-january-update.md

 Features and Commands can also be toggled on or off using  `/toggle [state] [setting]` or `/toggle [state] [command]`

-__**Configurable Features**__
+#### Configurable Features
-•    Welcome Card and Messages
+- Welcome Card and Messages
-•    Leave Messages
+- Leave Messages
-•    QOTD
+- QOTD
-•    Suggestions
+- Suggestions
-•    Auto Roles
+- Auto Roles
-•    Muted Role
+- Muted Role
-•    Log Channels
+- Log Channels
-•    Warn, Mute, Kick and Ban Roles and much more to come...
+- Warn, Mute, Kick and Ban Roles and much more to come...